ghduque/ghduque/README.md

 Olá, seja bem-vindo(a)! / Welcome!

 Computer Engineering undergraduate at IFMG (Federal Institute of Minas Gerais), focused on data engineering, artificial intelligence and machine learning.
-Communicative, proactive, with leadership spirit and strong teamwork skills.
 ---

   Áreas de interesse / Areas of Interest